lecode-official/mvvm-framework/Documentation/Documentation.md

 # Introduction

-The MVVM Framework was build on top of [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
-It enhances [ReactiveUI](https://github.com/reactiveui/ReactiveUI) with a lot of utility functions such as windowing and navigation services.
-This project aims at building on those features that
-[ReactiveUI](https://github.com/reactiveui/ReactiveUI) shines at and provides extra functionality to make implementing an application on the basis of the MVVM pattern easier.

-As stated above, the MVVM Framework builds upon the work done by [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
-It adds several utility functions, such as application lifecycle management, navigation, and services most applications need.
-This makes it much easier to implement MVVM-based applications.
-Right now the project only supports WPF projects, but this might change in the future and libraries for mobile applications may be added.

 Please note that this documentation is very much a work in progress.
 New chapters will be added in the future.
 Right now the focus lies on perfecting the quick start guide, so that you are able to start using the framework.